-Beginning of an adventure
+The beginning of an adventure

 Penned down by Satyajit Ray, the first story of Feluda, Danger in Darjeeling was first published in Bengali in Sandesh, a children’s periodical founded by Satyajit Ray’s grandfather, Upendrakishore Chowdhury, in 1965.
 Turning fifty in 2015, Feluda continues to charm and allure young and adult readers alike as it first did.
 Inspired by Sherlock Holmes, Satyajit Ray’s beloved sleuth, Ray decided to create a similar figure in Feluda for children.
 In Ray’s own words, “To write a whodunit while keeping in mind a young readership is not an easy task, because the stories have be kept ‘clean’.
 No illicit love, no crime passionel, and only a modicum of violence”.
-However, as the popularity of Feluda augmented and the stories were filmed and adapted for wider audience, the violence increased and Ray’s concern to retain only “modicum of violence” went unheeded.
+However, as the popularity of Feluda augmented and the stories were filmed and adapted for a wider audience, the violence increased and Ray’s concern to retain only “modicum of violence” went unheeded.

 Depiction of Feluda

-Depicted as a single man of twenty seven years, with 6’2 height and an athletic figure, Pradosh C. Mitter aka Feluda is an urbane Bengali gentleman with keen observation and razor sharp mind who, unlike Sherlock Holmes, is an everyman who can be found in every Bengali household.
+Depicted as a single man of twenty-seven years, with 6’2 height and an athletic figure, Pradosh C. Mitter aka Feluda is an urbane Bengali gentleman with keen observation and razor-sharp mind who, unlike Sherlock Holmes, is an everyman who can be found in every Bengali household.

 Narrated by Feluda’s cousin, Tapesh Ranjan Mitra, thirteen and a half years old, the stories retain a child-like simplicity and curiosity.
 As Watson to Sherlock, Tapesh is to Feluda and like Watson he records Feluda’s adventures faithfully.
-Inquisitive and eager, Tapesh shadows Feluda everywhere and is often chided by him for his naivety, however, Feluda’s behaviour is never condescending; rather their conversations bring repartee and banter often found in filial relationships.
+Inquisitive and eager, Tapesh shadows Feluda everywhere and is often chided by him for his naivety, however, Feluda’s behavior is never condescending; rather their conversations bring repartee and banter often found in filial relationships.
 As stated by Gopa Majumdar, “Every child who read Sandesh could see himself – or, for that matter, herself-in Topshe.
 Herein lay Ray’s greatest strength.
 Feluda came, saw and conquered chiefly because each case was seen and presented through the eyes of an adolescent.”
-Unlike Byomkesh Bakshi, whose chronicles contained more adult themes like illicit sex, drugs and gory murder; the stories of Feluda are primarily written for children and adolescents as himself stated by Satyajit Ray in the opening of The Mystery of Nayan, “Don’t forget Topshe writes my stories mainly for adolescents”.
+Unlike Byomkesh Bakshi, whose chronicles contained more adult themes like illicit sex, drugs, and gory murder; the stories of Feluda are primarily written for children and adolescents as himself stated by Satyajit Ray in the opening of The Mystery of Nayan, “Don’t forget Topshe writes my stories mainly for adolescents”.

 Is Feluda’s prominence withering today?